Bursaries

 The Bursaries are aimed at writers in each category who have already published some work of note and are currently engaged in a work-in-progress which would benefit in some regard from holding the award.

-In addition to the cost of air flights and accommodation, the Bursary entails an honorarium of €1,300 to be presented to the holder on completion of the period of tenure.
+In addition to the cost of return airfare (within Europe only) and accommodation, the Bursary entails an honorarium of €1,300 to be presented to the holder on completion of the period of tenure.
 A daily subsistence will be made available in the form of weekly payments while the recipient remains in the Principality of Monaco.

 Applying for The Ireland Funds Monaco Bursaries

-The next available Bursary will take place in Autumn 2024 (academic).
-Applications will close on Wednesday 27 March 2024.
+The next available Bursary will take place in Spring 2025.
+It will be a Literary Bursary.
+Applications will close on Wednesday 2 October 2024.

 Applications should be made by email to: